-- 1. Go to CastleBranch.com (click on Place Order). - M.S.N, Post-Master's Certificate students enter package code: VA14im Classifications: F17-S18 or F17 Pre-Specialty. - D.N.P.
-Students enter package code: VA14dnp Classification: DNPF17-518 - Enter payment information-Visa, MasterCard (credit or debit), or money order mailed to CastleBranch.com.
+Go to CastleBranch.com and click on "Place Order."

+- M.S.N. and post-master's certificate students enter package code: VA14bgt - Classifications: F18-S19 or F18 Pre-Specialty. - D.N.P. students enter package code: VA14dnpbg Classification: DNP F18-S19 - Enter payment information-Visa, MasterCard (credit or debit), or money order mailed to CastleBranch.com.
 (NOTE: There is a processing fee for money orders.)
 The student should follow online instructions to complete the order.

 Placing this order creates your "myCB" account.

-This account requires submission of the following documentation prior to July 15 for fall, and December 1, for spring.
+This account requires submission of the following documentation prior to July 1 for fall, and December 1 for spring.
 Options are to email, scan, fax, or mail all required documentation (information provided on website).
 Dates must be clearly visible on the student's documentation.
 Photographs of documentation cannot be accepted.
 Forms indicated below are available in your CastleBranch.com account.